Marine initiatives planned for April 2025 – April 2027

 Consultations

-Transport Canada plans to publish the proposed regulations in the Canada Gazette, Part I in mid-2025 with a 60-day public comment period.
+Transport Canada plans to publish the proposed regulations in the Canada Gazette, Part I, in 2026 with a 60-day public comment period.

 Departmental contact information